 Subtask 2: Narrative Classification

 Definition: given a news article and a two-level taxonomy of narrative labels (where each narrative is subdivided into subnarratives) from a particular domain, assign to the article all the appropriate subnarrative labels.
-This is a multi-label document classification task.
+This is a multi-label multi-class document classification task.

 Subtask 3: Narrative Extraction